Roaches are probably the last pests you would expect to find in your car.

 If you don’t get rid of them quickly, it’s easy for one roach to turn into an infestation.

 In this article, we’ll cover how to get roaches out of your car (overnight in some cases) and what attracted them in the first place.
 We’ll answer the questions “will roaches die in a hot car or freezing car,” then discuss some methods to eliminate them.

 But first, let’s look at where roaches like to hide in your car.

 Where Roaches Hide in Cars

 Roaches hide in dark and warm parts of the car as long as there’s a food supply.
-They will hide under the door’s interior, seat cushions, floor mats, and under the seats.
+They will hide under the door’s interior, seat cushions, floor mats, and seats.
 And if you’re a camper who carries a bed in the car, you create an excellent hide-out for roaches.